About me

 Based on a combined role-play and scenario game with local stakeholders UiD created the structure plan and the process manual (there is no masterplan) for the development of Musicon, a creative district located on a 25ha brownfield site in Roskilde.
 The Municipality of Roskilde received the Danish Urban Planning Award in 2012 for the “exceptionally creative planning of Musicon.”

 I’m co-founder of CoMa (2001-05), a Danish/Swedish research project on regional urbanization and multicultural societies, which was communicated through exhibitions, tours and workshops, including a series of mixed-media maps, a public sound installation and a modified computer game.
-In addition, I’ve conducted research on urban lifestyles and urban mobility, sustainable urban development, informal urbanization and urbanization in emerging regions, climate change and cities.
+In addition, I’ve conducted research on urban lifestyles and mobility, sustainable urban development, informal urbanization and urbanization in emerging regions, climate change and cities.

 “We salute the creativity, intelligence, and generosity of the Danish pavilion.”
 Richard Sennett (President), Amyn Aga Khan, Antony Gormley and Zaha Hadid, 2006